 The capacity of health facilities varies in different parts of the urban area, with some areas being able to accommodate incremental growth (north and west) and others requiring expansion or new facilities (central, south, east).
 For D1, i the level of growth is relatively low and so neutral effects upon health facilities are predicted.
-For E1, it would be possible to achieve growth in certain parts of the urban area but other areas are more constrained, and so the effects on health facilities (central, south), and expansion could therefore just put pressure on existing facilities.
+For E1, it would be possible to achieve growth in certain parts of the urban area but other areas are more constrained, and so the effects on health facilities would be anticipated to be mixed.
+In some areas the growth might not be enough to support new facilities (central, south), and expansion could therefore just put pressure on existing facilities.
 In others (east, north, west) incremental growth could be accommodated more easily as existing health centres have some capacity and are not constrained in terms of expansion.
 Consequently, for E1, the effects in the urban area are predicted to be negative.